Wan Amil (Uan Amil)

 arrow; which may

-indicate, with great reserve, an end of war between
+indicate, as has been suggested, an end of war between

 two tribes as symbolised by the chiefs exchanging